IBM/AITQA/README.md

 - `paraphrase_group`: The ID of paraphrase group.
 A praphrase group is set of instances with questions which are paraphrases of each other.  `''` when the question does not have any paraphrase.

 ### Tables
-The instances in `dev_tables.jsonl` looks like the follwing:
+The instances in `aitqa_tables.jsonl` looks like the follwing:
 ```json
 {
   "id": "tab-5",